paulinaczheng/twitter_flu_tracking/README.md

 ### Bag-of-Words (BoW)
 A BoW is a simplistic representation of a document; the occurrence of each word is measured and used as a feature.
 It is called a *bag* of words because the arrangement of the words, or any other details, are not considered.
 Documents are simply characterized by the presence of known words.

+n-gram features: The size of word pairings were also assessed: unigram (only single words are counted), bigram (1 to 2 words are counted), trigram (1 to 3 words are counted).
+That is, you can also work with pairs and triplets of words, rather than just single words.
+For example, 'new york' is more informative than 'new' and 'york', separately.

 **Count Vectorization**